RPM-Outpost/xmind/README.md

 1. Run the [create-package.sh](https://github.com/RPM-Outpost/xmind/blob/master/create-package.sh) script from the command line.
 It will download the latest version of XMind and build an RPM package.
 2. Then, install the package with `sudo dnf install <rpm file>`.

+## Advantages
+This rpm package has a lot of advantages over a manual XMind installation:
+- Much easier removal: Run `sudo dnf remove xmind` and that's it!
+- Automatic MIME configuration: The `.xmind` files open with XMind by default and have a nice high-quality icon.
+- Automatic desktop entry generation: XMind appears in your app list with an appropriate icon and name.
+- Automatic XMind configuration: The xmind fonts are installed and a configuration directory is created per user.

 ### Requirements
 You need to install the `rpmdevtools` package to build RPM packages and use the script.
 Don't worry: the script detects if it isn't installed, and can install it for you.